-Tick-borne illness is spreading fast, with the CDC estimating that the number of cases of Lyme Disease reported in the U.S. more than tripled from 2004-2016.
-Yet even as more and more people become infected, many myths about Lyme Disease prevent them from getting the proper diagnosis and treatment.
+Tick-borne illness is spreading across the U.S.; the number of counties reporting Lyme disease infections has increased from 324 in 2008 to 415 in 2018, according to the Centers for Disease Control & Prevention (CDC).
+In 2018, over 33,000 people had confirmed cases.
+Yet even as more and more people become infected, many myths about Lyme disease prevent them from getting the proper diagnosis and treatment.
 Fortunately, we're starting to emerge from the dark ages, understand how the disease operates, and offer more compassion and empathy to the people suffering from it.

 Some of the biggest myths about Lyme involve how it's diagnosed.
-"Individuals with Lyme Disease expect a tick bite, Bull’s eye rash, a positive Lyme disease test, and a good outcome after 21 days of antibiotics and no chronic illness," Daniel Cameron, MD, MPH, an internist and epidemiologist who specializes in treating Lyme, tells Bustle.
+"Individuals with Lyme disease expect a tick bite, bull’s eye rash, a positive Lyme disease test, and a good outcome after 21 days of antibiotics and no chronic illness," Dr. Daniel Cameron M.D.
+M.P.H , an internist and epidemiologist who specializes in treating Lyme, tells Bustle.
 "Instead, they often don’t see the tick bite, the rash is absent or atypical, the tests are not reliable, and they may not get better after 21 days of antibiotics."